-Indira (18) is taught by Melissa Phelps.
-Indira is a star in the making, a cellist in total command of her instrument, both technically and rhythmically, and is a lyrical player of incredible maturity for her age wrote the Harrow Observer following her performance of Shostakovich's cello sonata.
+Indira Grier (20) is currently studying with Alexander Chaushian.
+Previously she learnt with Melissa Phelps, and then with Troels Svane at the Musikhochschule, Luebeck.
+'Indira is a star in the making, a cellist in total command of her instrument, both technically and rhythmically, and is a lyrical player of incredible maturity for her age' wrote the Harrow Observer following her performance of Shostakovich's cello sonata.

 Full biographical details for Indira Grier are contained in a PDF document that will open in a new tab/window.